Corporate Social Responsibility

 The FPLA employee manual describes our ‘environment friendly practices’ policy statement.
 Compliance to this policy is part of the performance review.
 When possible, our students use the blank side of the partially used copier papers.

-FPLA is located in Miami Lakes.
-We are proud to be part of this dynamic community of natural beauty, business vitality, cultural diversity, and more.
+FPLA is proud to be part of this dynamic community of natural beauty, business vitality, cultural diversity, and more.
 As the premier supplementary educational service provider, we focus on the success of students and families.

 Involvement & Outreach